nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Serge - 2 / 3 / 2 (if Fargo has not attacked yet) or 2 / 2 / 3
   * Glenn - 2 / 2 / 3
   * Serge - 2 / 2 / 3
-  * Glenn - Defend
+  * Serge - 2 / 2 / 2 - X-Strike
-  * Serge - X-Strike
+  * **If there are misses** Glenn - Do 2's according to the amount of misses - X-Strike
   * Use the Heal with Consumables Option
   * **SPLIT AFTER THE WIN MENU**